-A main software update addresses system-wide issues and features, upgrading any of your bimmer car’s electronic control modules (ECUs) that require it.
+ECU software updates address system-wide issues and features, upgrading any of your bimmer car’s electronic control modules (ECUs) that require it.
 To make sure you are getting exactly the update you need, BMW computers will first check the hardware number on each of your ECUs.
-For this reason, these main software updates can only be completed by BMW dealers or shops equipped with special programming equipment (like BimmerTech).
+For this reason, these major software updates can only be completed by BMW dealers or shops equipped with special programming equipment (like BimmerTech).
 Unless something is not working correctly or you need the update in order to fix the car or get newer equipment to work, you won’t need this kind of upgrade.
 In fact, BMW recommends against it unless absolutely necessary, and we agree due to potential complications and risks.

 After entering your VIN, BMW will check its records to see which software is already installed in your car.
 If there is a newer version, you’ll be able to download it straight from BMW’s website, ready to transfer to a formatted USB flash drive.
 Inserting the flash drive into the USB port will let you install the software update.
 You’ll then immediately be able to connect a wider variety of devices to your BMW and start enjoying more multimedia features in your car, without having to take a trip to the dealer.

 If there isn’t a more recent version of the software available for your car, BMW’s software update website will tell you so.
 In that case, a simple software update isn’t going to be enough to add any features you’re missing.
 BimmerTech offers BMW remote coding to improve connectivity with your smartphone and third-party apps, with coding options including Enhanced Bluetooth, BMW Apps and Apple CarPlay.
-Like updating your software, BMW coding can be as simple as plugging a flash drive into the USB port in your vehicle, or can be done with dedicated BMW coding software.
+Like updating your software, BMW coding can be as simple as plugging a flash drive into the USB port in your vehicle.

 BimmerTech’s range of multimedia products for BMW also includes a hardware Apple CarPlay retrofit as well as our SmartView HD and SmartView HD Flex, offering Apple TV and smartphone mirroring support respectively.